FenixAlliance/ABS.Docs/Modules/Accounting/Billing/Billing-Records/Invoices.md

 ### Adding Invoice Lines
-One of our goals is to make it as easy and intuitive as possible to outline Invoices, Debit Notes, Credit Notes.
+One of our goals is to make it as easy and intuitive as possible to outline Invoices, Debit Notes & Credit Notes.
 To add an invoice Line, click on the Add Invoice Line button on your Invoice Outliner & fill out the form.

 By default, you will only have to select the Stock Item you want to sell and introduce a quantity.
 The Accounting Engine will automatically calculate the total amounts depending on the Invoice's Price List (if any) for the invoice line, but total control over these values is made possible through Custom Calculations.